dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 (You may not see this many services, clusters etc – the authors have many things in their IBM Cloud accounts.)

-If you already have the IBM Watson services in your account, or you know how to create them then skip to ‘Obtaining your Watson Credentials’
+If you already have the IBM Watson services in your account, or you know how to create them then skip to [Setting up SalesForce](#32-setting-up-salesforce) section.

 #### 3.1.2 Creating your free Lite-Plan IBM Watson Services: